openrelayxyz/plugeth-utils/documentation/_build/html/_sources/build.rst.txt

    ``{"jsonrpc":"2.0","id":0,"result":"Hello world"}``

 Congradulations.
 You have just built and run your first Plugeth plugin.
+From here you can follow the steps above to build any of the plugins you choose.

+..
+NOTE:: Each plugin will vary in terms of the requirements to deploy.
+Refer to the documentation of the plugin itself in order to assure
+          that you know how to use it.

 .. _space for practice: https://tour.golang.org/welcome/1
 .. _tutorial: https://tour.golang.org/welcome/1